-Because the IEPR does not include load forecasts for individual ESPs, the GHG Emissions Benchmark is determined for all ESPs in aggregate within each IOU service territory, and these top-level values are made public.
+Because the IEPR does not include load forecasts for individual ESPs, the GHG Emissions Benchmarks are determined for all ESPs in aggregate within each IOU service territory, and these top-level values are made public.
 Each ESP is required to calculate its own confidential GHG Emissions Benchmarks based on its 2030 and 2035 load share within the host IOU's territory.
 For any ESP that serves load in more than one IOU service territory, that ESP should add up the separate GHG Emissions Benchmarks calculated based on its share of direct access load for each IOU service territory to result in a single benchmark.

-Commission staff has confidentially communicated to each ESP its individual load forecast to be used within the tool, which was developed based on the year-ahead load forecast that each ESP submitted this year for RA purposes.
+Commission staff will confidentially communicate to each ESP its individual load forecast to be used within the calculator, which was developed based on ESP-submitted IRP and resource adequacy forecasts, 2021 recorded loads, and direct access service request data..